bluewave-labs/checkmate/README.md

 We **love** what we are building here, and we contibuously learn a few things about Reactjs, Nodejs, MongoDB and Docker while building Checkmate.

-This repository only includes the frontend files.
-For backend, please check [Checkmate backend](https://github.com/bluewave-labs/checkmate-backend) repository.
+For backend files, please check [Checkmate backend](https://github.com/bluewave-labs/checkmate-backend) repository.

 ## 📦 Demo